 - (9) As recognised by the Heads of State or Government at the 8 May 2021 Porto Social Summit, the implementation of the European Pillar of Social Rights will strengthen the Union's drive towards a digital, green and fair transition and contribute to achieving upward social and economic convergence and addressing demographic challenges.
 They stressed that the social dimension, social dialogue and the active involvement of social partners are at the core of a highly competitive social market economy and welcomed the new Union headline targets.
 They affirmed their determination, as established by the European Council's Strategic Agenda 2019-2024, to continue deepening the implementation of the European Pillar of Social Rights at Union and national levels, with due regard for respective competences and the principles of subsidiarity and proportionality.
-Lastly, they stressed the importance of closely following, including at the highest level, the progress achieved towards the implementation of the European Pillar of Social Rights and the Union headline targets for 2030. - (10)The EU headline targets for 2030 on employment (at least 78 % of the population aged 20-64 should be in employment), skills (at least 60 % of all adults should participate in training every year) and poverty reduction (at least 15 million fewer people at risk of poverty or social exclusion, including five million children), welcomed by the EU Leaders in Porto and by the June 2021 European Council, will help, together with the Social Scoreboard, in monitoring progress towards the implementation of the principles of the European Pillar of Social Rights as part of the policy coordination framework in the European Semester.
-In addition, the Porto Social Commitment called on Member States to set ambitious national targets which, taking due account of the starting position of each country, should constitute an adequate contribution to the achievement of the Union headline targets for 2030.
-Between September 2021 and June 2022, at the invitation of the Commission, Member States came forward with their national targets.
-At the June 2022 EPSCO, Ministers stressed the importance of closely following the progress achieved towards the implementation of the European Pillar of Social Rights and the EU headline targets for 2030.
-Against this background, the national targets are now covered in the Joint Employment Report 2023, and will be further integrated in the Semester monitoring tools.
-In addition, the EPSCO advisory bodies have finalised Key Messages to inform the Semester debate at the June EPSCO on a possible framework to strengthen the assessment and monitoring of risks to upward social convergence in the Union. - (11) Following the Russian invasion of Ukraine, the European Council, in its conclusions of 24 February 2022, condemned Russia's actions, which seek to undermine European and global security and stability, and expressed solidarity with the Ukrainian people, underlining the violation of international law and the principles of the United Nations Charter.
-In the current context, temporary protection, as granted by Council Implementing Decision (EU) 2022/382 (34) activating Directive 2001/55/EC, offers quick and effective assistance in European countries to displaced people fleeing the Russian war of agression against Ukraine and allows them to enjoy minimum rights across the Union that offer an adequate level of protection.
-By participating in Europe's labour markets, persons displaced from Ukraine can contribute to strengthening the Union's economy and help support their country and people at home.
-In the future, the acquired experience and skills can contribute to rebuilding
+Lastly, they stressed the importance of closely following, including at the highest level, progress achieved towards the implementation of the European Pillar of Social Rights and the Union headline targets for 2030. - (10)The Union headline targets for 2030 on employment (that at least 78 % of the population aged 20-64 should be in employment), skills (that at least 60 % of all adults should participate in training every year) and poverty reduction (that at least 15 million fewer people should be at risk of poverty or social exclusion, including five million children), welcomed by the Heads of State or Government at the Porto Social Summit on 8 May 2021 and by the June 2021 European Council, will help, together with the Social Scoreboard, in monitoring progress towards the implementation of the principles of the European Pillar of Social Rights as part of the policy coordination framework in the European Semester.
+In addition, the Porto Social Summit called on Member States to set ambitious national targets which, taking due account of the starting position of each country, should constitute an adequate contribution to the achievement of the Union headline targets for 2030.
+Between September 2021 and June 2022, at the invitation of the Commission, Member States submitted their national targets.
+At the June 2022 Employment, Social Policy, Health and Consumer Affairs Council (EPSCO), Ministers stressed the importance of closely following the progress achieved towards the implementation of the European Pillar of Social Rights and the EU headline targets for 2030.
+Against that background, progress on those national targets is monitored in the Joint Employment Report 2024, and is integrated in the monitoring tools for the European Semester.
+In addition, the Joint Employment Report 2024 contained a 'first-stage country analysis' on potential risks to upward social convergence, identifying seven countries as experiencing potential risks, which resulted in a deeper 'second-stage analysis' for these seven Member States (36).